pierres/pierre-schmitz.com/wp-content/plugins/easy-wp-smtp/readme.txt

 Debug Events is a feature that will log all your failed email sending attempts and provide additional information on why it failed and from which plugin the email was sent from.

 You can enabled the Debug Email Sending option and all email sending attempts will be logged (not just the failing ones), so you can debug any delivery issues.

+### Easy WP SMTP Pro

+Easy WP SMTP Pro provides awesome features that will improve your email deliverability (Amazon SES and Microsoft 365 / Outlook mailers) and help you monitor all your WordPress emails (Email Logs, Email Reports, enhanced Dashboard Widget, enhanced Weekly Email Summary, and more).

+<a href="https://easywpsmtp.com?utm_source=wprepo&utm_medium=link&utm_campaign=liteplugin&utm_content=readme-purchase-cta" rel="friend">Click here to purchase Easy WP SMTP Pro now!</a>

+#### Email Log

+With our Email Logging, you can easily store and view a record of all emails sent from your website, providing you with a valuable resource for record-keeping, ensuring email compliance, and debugging during site development.

+Our WordPress email logs go beyond just recording emails.
+With advanced analytics and features, you can measure email engagement and improve email deliverability:

+#### Resend Emails

+Email Logs make it simple to resend or forward any email directly from the log, which can be incredibly helpful for resending failed emails or forwarding important messages.
+You can also take advantage of the bulk resend option to quickly resend multiple emails at once.

+#### Open and Click Email Tracking

+Gain deeper insights into the performance of your WordPress emails by using our email log feature to track opens and clicks.
+This feature allows you to measure engagement rates and optimize your messaging and calls-to-action for better results.

+#### Save Email Attachments

+Keep track of all email attachments sent from your WordPress site.
+This feature allows you to store attachments in one place, making it easy to review and archive them.

+#### Export Email Logs

+Export your WordPress emails to CSV, EML, or Excel with ease using our intuitive exporter.
+You can filter the logs by date range, search term, or other criteria to extract only the data you need for your reporting or analysis.

+#### Print Emails

+Our email logging feature allows you to easily print any email in a clear and easy-to-read format, making it simple to keep track of important email communications.
+Additionally, you can export email logs to PDF format for convenient digital archiving.

+#### Email Reports

+Track email deliverability and engagement with our email reports feature, which displays open and click-through rates grouped by subject line.
+The reports also include information on sent and failed emails each week, ensuring that you're always aware of potential issues.
+Plus, you can view an email report chart right in your WordPress dashboard for quick and easy access.

+#### Weekly Email Summary

+Stay on top of your WordPress email statistics with our weekly email reports, sent to your inbox.
+These reports provide in-depth information on the number of emails sent, as well as opens and clicks.
+The Summary also shows failed email delivery stats, allowing you to quickly identify any potential issues without having to log into WordPress.

 ### Easy WP SMTP Plugin Usage